bryce-bowles/SCC-Work-Experience/README.md

 [Legislation Proposal Presentation - background informaiton](https://github.com/bryce-bowles/SCC-Work-Experience/raw/main/BOI%20Presentation%202019%20Proposed%20Legislative%20Inititives.pdf)

+Based on our estimates, it is anticipated that the Commission will experience a loss in 2021 (of approximately $1.1 million, which includes losses incurred in 2019, 2020, and 2021 combined), and an excess of revenue in 2022 (of approximately $1.4 million).

 ## Advanced Report and Data Extraction

 My role in running advanced reports and data extraction concepts amplified due to the increased need of emailing and other needed statistics.
 I completed analytics and advanced reports / data extraction via SQL, MS Access/Excel and SAP Crystal to gather and organize large and complex data sets.
 To collect contact mailing requirements data, I’ve created a Excel form for the Bureau to use that specifies the fields and metadata available to select for mailing data pulls.